sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 For the Sales-focused competitive breakdown and responses, see the [Field Enablement training recording from 56:32-1:01:00](https://drive.google.com/drive/folders/1vYwRVsK8IfmaLa7cDcctXydClsWmnAQE) and the [accompanying slides](https://docs.google.com/presentation/d/1feAl1na3R3A56c_WKvWddgZB_bhk69Qqq6GWr_ISYuM/edit).
 You can also find a detailed breakdown of "similar" products in the original [Product Document for Code Insights](https://docs.google.com/document/d/1d34gCpt_rUOMAun8phcjNsFofGaaA_N_8znmgaugdKw/edit#bookmark=id.pobwla63lsa7).

-Overall: there are no other products that can efficiently and effectively provide the deep historical and realtime analysis that Code Insights can provide, largely because any product that wanted to compete with Sourcegraph Code Insights would first have to catch up to the product moat of Sourcegraph Search (which powers Code Insights), and then also build out a Code Insights-like product.
+Overall: there are no other products that can efficiently and effectively provide the deeply configurable historical and realtime analysis that Code Insights can provide, largely because any product that wanted to compete with Sourcegraph Code Insights would first have to catch up to the product moat of Sourcegraph Search (which powers Code Insights), and then also build out a Code Insights-like product.

 There may be one-off instances of companies that have glued together in-house solutions to answer some of the same problems, but we have already validated (thus far) every one of those companies would prefer to use Code Insights.